boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

       }
       export default App;
     ```
-16. Open the `Index.js` file and replace the following code: These lines of code import the necessary modules `React` and `ReactDOM`, import the `App` component, and use `ReactDOM.render` to render the App component into the specified HTML element.
+16. Open the `Index.js` file and replace the following code: These lines of code import the necessary modules `React` and `ReactDOM`.They also import the `App` component and use `ReactDOM.render` to render the App component into the specified HTML element.

       ```js
       import React from 'react';